ivanov/kanten/README.md

-[ ] clean up the reading of man pages- take out extra characters [ ] make line wrapping optional (useful for reviewing code, perhaps) [ ] -q doesn't work the way it should - it should leave the rendered text [ ] allow line spacing (skip 1 2 or 3 lines)
+[ ] clean up the reading of man pages- take out extra characters [ ] make line wrapping optional (useful for reviewing code, perhaps) [ ] -q doesn't work the way it should - it should leave the rendered text
+    - it should also be possible to leave whatever text is on the screen on screen after quiting
+[ ] allow line spacing (skip 1 2 or 3 lines)
-[ ] allow user adjustable column spacing, along with column width [ ] bug: pressing 'l' when displaying just two columns swaps them (once) [x] exit when reading empty file (there's nothing to look at) [ ] start reading sooner to have noop kanten go through faster
+[ ] allow user adjustable column spacing, along with column width [ ] bug: pressing 'l' when displaying just two columns swaps them (once) [x] exit when reading empty file (there's nothing to look at) [ ] start reading sooner to have noop kanten go through faster [ ] -S flag - don't wrap lines (like `less -S`)
 TEST PLAN
 ---------